node-llm/node-llm/docs/core_features/tools.md

 # Tool Calling

-`node-llm` simplifies function calling (tool use) by handling the execution loop automatically.
+`NodeLLM` simplifies function calling (tool use) by handling the execution loop automatically.
 You define the tools, and the library invokes them when the model requests it.

 ## Defining a Tool